 If you agree with what they wrote about, let them know you agree with them and compliment them on a job well done.
-Writing blogs are not easy for most people, so letting them know they did a great job sits well with anyone.
+Writing blogs is not easy for most people, so letting them know they did a great job sits well with everyone.

-You can also follow up and ask them questions you have on what they have posted or ask for their thoughts about a certain topic in the article.
+You can also follow up and ask them questions about what they have posted, or ask for their thoughts about a certain topic in the article.

 2. Social Media

-Yes, this one may seem a little obvious but I'll be diving into the details of it.
+Yes, this one may seem a little obvious but I'll dive into the details of it.

 As you know, social media is now the epitome of today's world.
-There's no avoiding it and there's no branding and building your company without it.
+There's no avoiding it.

 That also means that it is a fantastic forum to reach your sales leads right in their own world.